These machine-independent options control the interface conventions used in code generation.

 option, unless -fno-second-underscore is explicitly requested.

-This does not affect the generation of code that interfaces with the libgfortran library.
+This does not affect the generation of code that interfaces with

 Caution: It is not a good idea to mix Fortran code compiled with

 -ff2c with code compiled with the default -fno-f2c